matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   disruption to existing deployments.
 - The extended profile data will be public by default, and compliance with GDPR and other privacy regulations will be enforced, particularly in terms of data deletion and retention policies.
+- The `extended` object will not be copied into `m.room.member` events to allow for account-wide metadata to be published by the user about themselves without creating state events or other moderation issues.

 ## Potential Issues